- 1 Australia Road Trip: 1000km on the South East Touring Triangle

 A brief drive through pretty Port Arlington was en route to my last conservation stop before the final leg back to Melbourne.
 Only an hour west of the city is a vast desert-like wilderness of The Mount Rothwell Conservation and Research Centre (Mt Rothwell).
 A privately owned property that is not a part of the country’s official zoo set-up, Mt Rothwell undertakes research in restoring the habitats and completing the ecosystems of threatened species populations, to save them from extinction.

 It’s also known for its film-set attraction, being used for both the Ned Kelly film and recently as the village in The Dressmaker starring Kate Winslet.
 Boulders dot the flat brown lands, whose wallaby guards keep watch silently.
 Sporadic, dramatic, craw-like trees rise from nowhere, adding to this barren landscape which is actually the largest predator free ecosystem in all of Victoria.

-Australia is a huge space, but you have to start somewhere.
-So why not Victoria?
+Australia is a huge space, and a road trip is a good place to start.
+So why not in Victoria?
 Although each destination highlight is also accessible as a day trip from the city, I arrived back in Melbourne feeling as if I had covered more than a single state, in what felt longer than a week.

 - With Melbourne being the closest major airport hub to the UK, and with the state of Victoria offering a huge expanse of sights in such a compact area (one of the most compact in all of Australia), a road trip here is certainly a good place to start.
 I flew from London to Melbourne with Qantas, testing out the Premium Economy and Business Class offerings.
 A jet-lag minimisation plan was in place, with more spacious seating and dining in Premium, and Business to sleep on the way back to the UK.